cosmic-frey/HackSussex-2025/README-BLOG.md

 ## Challenges we ran into:
-### We forgot to reload Powershell for two hours, so we thought packages hadn't installed properly:
+### We forgot to refresh Powershell for two hours, so we thought packages hadn't installed properly:
 Evident from the sub-heading.
 Two.
 Full.
 Hours.
-Time I could have used later to fix our my backend bugs.
-This was a learning opportunity, because sometimes the problems that pop up are because you've overlooked the 'easy' steps.
+Time I could have used later to fix our backend bugs.
+This was a learning opportunity, because sometimes the problems that pop up are because you overlooked the 'easy' steps initially.

 ### I still don't quite understand why I kept getting a node.js audit error, but ignoring it worked fine:
 This is something I need to look into, my code worked fine but I do need to run an audit check.